The Best Easy Chicken Pot Pie (or Turkey!)

 by | May 13, 2025 | Chicken & Turkey, Main Course, Pies

-Chicken Pot Pie (or turkey pot pie) is one of the best comfort foods there is because it is packed full of a hearty, creamy filling with a flakey, golden brown crust.
-This chicken pot pie is SO easy to throw together because it uses a store bought pie crust and rotisserie chicken or pre-smoked turkey breast which cuts down on a lot of prep.
-You are going to fall in love with this herb filled sauce and because it is so easy to make, it will become one of your favorite weeknight chicken dinners.
+This Easy Chicken Pot Pie (or turkey pot pie!) is one of the coziest comfort foods you can make — a creamy, hearty filling tucked inside a flaky, golden crust.
+This version is wonderfully easy thanks to a store‑bought pie crust and rotisserie chicken or pre‑smoked turkey breast, which cut down the prep without sacrificing flavor.
+The herb‑filled sauce is rich and savory, and because everything comes together so quickly, this will become one of your favorite weeknight chicken dinners.

 Ingredients: